alexeikeler/serials-data-collector/README.md

 # serials-data-collector
 Python script for collecting and storing data about new serials episodes from http://seasonvar.ru.

 PostgreSQL 13.4 required.
-If flag -u or --update will be passed to programm (python3 main.py -u (--update)) programm will try to store collected data into a database SerialsData, so one is required.
+If flag -u or --update will be passed to program (python3 main.py -u (--update)) program will try to store collected data into a database SerialsData, so one is required.

 Connection to database could be established via CONNECTION_STRING.